 Simulink Real-Time: Speedgoat I/O Blockset > IO3xx > PWM > PWM generation (5).
 This block, unlike the Analog Output block, this time we will find many different configurations.
 For the sake of this example, we are going to generate a simple PWM signal, configuring 2 negated channels, with a dead band of 10 microseconds and a period of 0.1 milliseconds.
 The value of these parameters will depend on the FPGA frequency that can be found in the Setup block.

 The input of the PWM Generation v5 block will be an analog signal with an amplitude that will configure the duty cycle of the signal.

 Following the same steps to deploy the model in the device, we will see the PWM signal generated.

 And the configured dead time.

 Now that we already have seen how the device works, we are going to deploy a real application.
 The application although is simple, will allow us to use the CPU of the Speedgoat to execute an algorithm, a Band-Reject Low-Pass Filter.
-This kind of filters have a frequency response like the one shown in the below diagram.
+This kind of filters have a frequency response like the shown in the below diagram.